Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: The Main Modules of the Data Structure

-\subsubsection{The Shortcut Infrastructure}
+\subsection{The Shortcut Infrastructure}

-The purpose of shortcuts is to simulate a traversal from a single-child $(i,t)$-node to its only $\H$-child.
+The purpose of shortcuts is to facilitate a faster traversal from a single-child $(i,t)$-node to its only $\H$-child.
 This traversal costs amortized $O(\log \log n)$ time.
-The details and construction of shortcuts is described in Section~\ref{section:shortcut-infrastructure-on-H}.
-Nevertheless, there are two main conceptual components which we introduce that allow for simplification of the shortcut system, and the improved runtime in Lemma~\ref{lemma-induced-forests}.
+The details and construction of shortcuts are described in Section~\ref{section:shortcut-infrastructure-on-H}.

-\paragraphb{Shared shortcuts and the local dictionary.} Intuitively, a shortcut connects an $\H$-node $u$ and a descendant $v$ of $u$ in $\H$.
-We say that such a shortcut \emph{leaves} $u$ and \emph{enters} $v$.
-Since we are imposing $O(\log n)$ independent $(i, t)$-forests on $\H$, when $\H$-nodes merge or split, an inefficient implementation may necessitate updating information for several $(i,t)$-forests.
-However, notice that the paths between a single-child $(i, t)$-node to its $(i, t)$-child may overlap for several $(i, t)$ pairs.
-To improve efficiency, a shortcut is shared between several $(i,t)$-forests, and is accessed through an $O(\log n)$ size array $\Dsc_u$ with pointers to all shortcuts leaving $u$.
-Moreover, we employ a \emph{local dictionary}, which is an array $\Dptr_u$ with a slot corresponding to each $(i,t)$-forest.
-Each location in $\Dptr_u$ stores an $O(\log \log n)$ bit index of the location in $\Dsc_u$ containing the pointer to the shortcut for that specific $(i,t)$ pair.
-With the local dictionary, the data structure efficiently accesses the shortcut for any specific $(i, t)$ pair by two array lookups.

-\paragraphb{Lazy covers.} One key aspect of shortcuts is that they do not \emph{cross} (see Lemma~\ref{lemma:covering-prop}), which means that if there is a shortcut between $u$ and $v$, then there is no shortcut between a node in the internal path between $u$ and $v$ (exclusive) and a node that is either a proper descendent or proper ancestor of both $u$ and $v$.
-Since shortcuts do not cross, they form a naturally partially ordered set (poset).

-When structural changes take place in $\H$, all of the shortcuts that touch the nodes participating in these changes are removed.
-The cost for removing those shortcuts is amortized over the cost of creating them.
-However, once the structural changes are complete, we do not immediately return all the shortcuts back.
-Instead, the data structure partially recovers some of the shortcuts and employs a lazy approach in which shortcuts are only added when they are needed.
-We feel this method simplifies the description of the data structure.

-\subsubsection{Approximate Counters}
+\subsection{Approximate Counters}